theonlyway/xDSCVault/README.md

 * **DomainAdministratorUsername**: Credentials used to query for domain existence.
   * _Note: These are NOT used during domain creation._
 * **DomainAdministratorVaultPath**: Path to where the credential is located in the Vault
+  * _Note: These are NOT used during domain creation._

 ```powershell
 VaultADDomain FirstDS